Should you dump your 529 college savings plan?

 There’s no prohibition against having multiple plans, either, so you could always just stop contributing to an in-state plan you don’t like and open a new plan in another state, without moving any money and incurring switch fees and taxes.

-Before making a switch, it may be possible to improve savings by reallocating the funds that are invested in a 529 that is rated “neutral” or “negative,” Lutton said in the telephone interview.
+Before making a switch, it may be possible to improve savings by reallocating the funds that are invested in a 529 that is rated “neutral” or “negative,” Lutton said.

 Many plans with options to allocate savings in large equity or bond mutual funds can be reworked to place all or most of the savings in one of these funds.
 A federal law allows reallocations as well as rollovers to take place no more than once a year.